 Limit occupational exposure by using engineering controls, such as enclosing processes and ensuring healthy ventilation.
 Follow health and safety procedures.
-Wear respirators, protective clothing and eye protection.
-People living near facilities that use or produce hexachlorobutadiene as a by-product (or who live near disposal sites contaminated with the hexachlorobutadiene) can reduce their exposure by avoiding handling contaminated soil.
+Wear respirators, protective clothing, and eye protection.
+People living near facilities that use or produce hexachlorobutadiene as a by-product (or who live near disposal sites contaminated with the hexachlorobutadiene) should avoid handling contaminated soil.
 If the drinking water is contaminated, drink only bottled water.